gazay/share_some_love/LOVE_by_author.md

   Follow on github: [@pengwynn](http://github.com/pengwynn)

-  I appreciate time of [**Wynn Netherland**](http://github.com/pengwynn) for creating and maintaining
+  A bunch of hugs to [**Wynn Netherland**](http://github.com/pengwynn) for being so kind to create and maintain

 [**faraday_middleware**](https://github.com/pengwynn/faraday_middleware), [**octokit**](https://github.com/pengwynn/octokit).

-I wanna hug you someday and say in person what great job you done!
+Just be so great as you are and remember that your work never being useless!

 --------